 - You have itching, particularly of your hands and feet – this could be a sign of a rare liver condition known as cholestasis of pregnancy.

-What happens if my baby dies in utero?
+What happens if my baby dies in my womb?

-A baby who has died in utero (in your womb) must still be born.
+A baby who has died in your womb (in utero) must still be born.
 Your doctor will discuss your options with you.
 Caesarean deliveries are not usually recommended, and as most stillbirth labours need to be induced, many women opt for a vaginal birth using pain relief.

 After you have given birth to your stillborn, your doctor will recommend several blood tests and offer a post mortem to try to find a reason for the loss.
 A consultation may be arranged with an obstetrician about 2 months after the birth to discuss any diagnosis and to make any recommendations for a future pregnancy.
 You will be offered close monitoring in a future pregnancy.